AI-Assisted Career Curation

 The Conversation Is an Artifact

 AI conversations are ephemeral by default.
-The insights, the reasoning, the back-and-forth that produced good output — all of it disappears unless you design for preservation.
-I built three mechanisms: Q&A transcript files in bronze (capturing the raw exchange), devlog entries during working sessions (capturing decisions and their rationale), and CLAUDE.md as persistent context across sessions (capturing conventions and hard-won lessons).
-Each serves a different purpose.
-Together, they mean the process of working with AI leaves a trail, not just the output.
+I designed for preservation at three levels: Q&A transcripts in bronze, devlog entries during working sessions, and CLAUDE.md as persistent context across sessions.
+Together, the process of working with AI leaves a trail, not just the output.

 The Meta-Layer

 This project has a recursive quality worth naming.
 The infrastructure was scaffolded with Claude Code.
 The content was curated through a pipeline designed collaboratively with Claude.
 The documentation was written in working sessions with Claude.
-And this case study — about using AI to curate a career portfolio — is itself evidence of the skill it describes.
+The interview chatbot was built and hardened with Claude.
+And this case study — about using AI to curate a career portfolio and deploy it as an interactive product — is itself evidence of the skill it describes.

 That's not clever circularity.
 It's the point.
-Knowing how to work with AI — when to trust output, when to verify, how to design quality gates, how to preserve context — is a distinct professional skill.
-It's the same set of instincts that govern production AI systems: observability (can you see what the AI did?), trust boundaries (which sources can you rely on?), human-in-the-loop design (where does automation stop and judgment begin?).
+Knowing how to work with AI — when to trust output, when to verify, how to design quality gates, how to preserve context, how to take curated content and put it into production — is a distinct professional skill.
+It's the same set of instincts that govern production AI systems: observability (can you see what the AI did?), trust boundaries (which sources can you rely on?), human-in-the-loop design (where does automation stop and judgment begin?), security posture (what happens when someone tries to break it?).
 The scale is different.
 The thinking is the same.

-The medallion model, the source trust hierarchy, the four errors caught — none of these required building software.
-They required treating AI collaboration as a process design problem.
+The medallion model, the source trust hierarchy, the four errors caught, the chatbot deployment — none of these required building novel software.
+They required treating AI collaboration as a process design problem and following through to production.
 That's the skill this case study demonstrates, and it's the skill that matters most as AI becomes a standard part of how knowledge work gets done.